niknal357/sm-docs/README.md

 - Try to keep the style, formatting, and naming consistent with the rest of the documentation.
 - Create issues for any gaps in documentation or missing information that you do not have time to fix yourself.

+#### Getting the changes merged

+- Once you have created your pull request, ping me (niknal) on Discord, you can find me on the [Scrap Mechanic Modding Server](https://discord.gg/SVEFyus).
+- I will review your changes and merge them if they are good, I will then deploy the changes to the website.